 For some activities, we also need to process more sensitive personal information about you for reasons of substantial public interest as set out in the Data Protection Act 2018.
 It is necessary for us to process this more sensitive information for a number of reasons, these include:

 We are legally obliged to safeguard public funds so we are required to verify and check your details internally and across the council family to prevent fraud - and we may share this information with other public bodies for the same purpose.
+In the event of an emergency or civil incident we may share your information with other organisations in order to provide services to you.

 We are also legally obliged to share certain data with other public bodies, such as HMRC and will do so where the law requires this.
 In general, we will also comply with requests for specific information from other regulatory and law enforcement bodies where this is necessary and appropriate.